Energinet-DataHub/greenforce-frontend/libs/ui-watt/README.md

 ## Creating components

-It is recommended to run `nx workspace-generator watt-component` to generate the files needed for new components in the library (it can also be executed from the “generate” command in Nx Console),
+It is recommended to run `yarn nx workspace-generator watt-component` to generate the files needed for new components in the library (it can also be executed from the “generate” command in Nx Console),